Bo Gao's Home Page (高波)

 If in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
 I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms--little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.
 In that one sentence, you will see, there is an enormous amount of information about the world, if just a little imagination and thinking are applied.

-Thanks to NSF, my students, and my collaborators.
+Thanks to NSF for financial support.
+Thanks to my teachers, my students and collaborators.
 Thanks to all people who have appreciated and have supported my work.

-Atomic interaction in the presence of synthetic spin-orbit coupling:
+Atomic interaction in the presence of synthetic spin-orbit coupling (a special case of a gauge field):

 On reactions and inelastic processes: